Company logo | Codica

 • Charging both for each transaction on a marketplace.

-The commission model helps solve the chicken-and-egg problem by attracting sellers and buyers.
-Thus, the marketplace gets more conversions.
+• The commission model helps alleviate the chicken-and-egg problem by attracting sellers and buyers, increasing conversions.

 The commission model is helpful when you start a marketplace and try to win your users’ interest and trust.
 After you engage the critical mass, your user base will likely grow exponentially.

-Meanwhile, commission might not be suitable for business models with high transaction amounts.
-These include online marketplaces selling cars and real estate.
-Also, the commission is challenging to apply to platforms that offer diverse products, sharing, or finding people.
-The commission model does not suit B2B and B2C platforms with the complex invoicing systems as well.
+Additionally, the commission model is challenging to apply to platforms that offer diverse products, share content, or find specialists.
+It does not suit B2B and B2C platforms with complex invoicing systems.

 Example